Aram-Anderson/routing_playground/README.md

     - one in `/public/nested/css`
 - Open both files.
 - Which is currently being used for the page if you visit `/nested/index.html`?
-- Go ahead and edit the css link in `/public/nested/index.html` to include a leading `/` (`/css/nested.css`)
+- Go ahead and edit the css link in `/public/nested/index.html` to include a leading `/` (e.g. `/css/nested.css`)
 - Reload and check to see which is being used now.

 ## Review

-- Based on all of the above, can you write a quick summary of some basic rules for how routing works in Sinatra?
+Based on all of the above, write a quick summary of some basic rules for how routing works in Sinatra?